-Amy is a trainee solicitor in the employment and discrimination department, specialising in civil and employment discrimination matters.
+Amy is a solicitor in the employment and discrimination department, specialising in civil and employment discrimination matters.

 Amy commenced her career at Stephensons in June 2011 whilst studying her law degree at Edge Hill University.
 Amy successfully completed three summer student placements at Stephensons whilst completing her studies working in both the crime and civil liberties departments.
 Amy graduated with an upper second class honours degree in 2014 and joined the regulatory department shortly after in May 2014 as a graduate paralegal.